 Founded in 1990, McManis Family Vineyards is owned and managed by Ron and Jamie McManis, fourth generation winegrowers, and is located in the rich agricultural region of the northern California interior.
 Currently, the family grows a wide selection of grape varieties on 2600 acres of premium vineyard land.
 Committed to sustainable farming, McManis Family Vineyards participates in the Lodi Rules for Sustainable Winegrowing which “…promotes practices that enhance biodiversity, soil and water health, community and employee well-being.”
-Working towards certification for all their family owned vineyards, McManis Family Vineyards was recently awarded their first Lodi Rules Certification for their Damir Vineyard, located in Stanislaus County, California Appellation.
+Working towards certification for all their family owned vineyards, in 2013 McManis Family Vineyards was awarded their first Lodi Rules Certification for their Damir Vineyard, located in Stanislaus County, California Appellation.
 We have now added Browns Lake, River View, River Junction, Liberty (Lodi) all in San Joaquin County and Wildwood Ranch in Stanislaus county all California Appellation to our Lodi Rules Certification.

 McManis Family Vineyards is recognized as a leader in the region in the application of premium grape-growing practices: the use of select rootstocks and clones, specially chosen to perform well in the soils and sub-climates of California’s northern interior, in combination with labor intensive fruit management techniques, such as leaf pulling and cluster thinning.
 Acknowledged as trustworthy and passionate about growing superior fruit, Ron and Jamie McManis have been successful in gaining a reputation for supporting and encouraging their neighbor growers.
 With an eye toward the future, the family continually invests in the latest equipment and farming advances, continuing to plant 100-150 acres annually and sharing their knowledge with their grower-partners.